Patterdale Terrier

 BODY

-In proportion, the body should be square or slightly longer than tall, measured from the point of the shoulder to the point of the buttocks, and from the withers to the ground.
-The back is of moderate length and level, blending into a muscular, slightly arched loin that has slight to moderate tuck up.
+In proportion, the body of the Patterdale Terrier should be square or slightly longer than tall, measured from the point of the shoulder to the point of the buttocks and from the withers to the ground.
+The back is of moderate length and level, blending into a muscular, slightly arched loin with a slight to moderate tuck-up.

-The chest should be firm yet flexible, deep to the level of the elbow but moderate in width and oval in shape.
+The chest of the Patterdale Terrier should be firm yet flexible, deep to the level of the elbow, but moderate in width and oval in shape.

 SPANNING

 Spanning is an important part of the judging process for the Patterdale Terrier.
-They must be spanned to test for size, compression and flexibility.
-The Patterdale should be capable of being spanned directly behind the shoulders by an average sized mans hands.
-When spanning, lift the front legs off the ground or table and gently squeeze the bottom of the chest to be certain that the chest will compress.
+It is done to test for size, compression, and flexibility.
+The Patterdale should be capable of being spanned directly behind the shoulders by an average-sized man’s hands.
+When spanning, lift the front legs off the ground or table and gently squeeze the bottom of the chest to ensure that the chest will compress.

-Faults: Chest too deep or wide, incapable of being spanned or lacking the ability to compress.
-Body too cobby or barrel shaped, causing lack of flexibility of the back.
+A chest that is too deep or wide, incapable of being spanned, or lacking the ability to compress, as well as a body that is too cobby or barrel-shaped, causing a lack of flexibility in the back, are considered faults in the Patterdale Terrier.

 HINDQUARTERS